cmpitg/ulquikit/README.md

 ## Misunderstandings ##

+Note that my personal idea is not included here.
+Everything is drawn directly from Knuth's work.

-Tools like [Docco](http://jashkenas.github.io/docco/) are **not** literate programming tools.
-They are essentially documentation tools with literate programming *style*.
+The most common misunderstanding is that tools like [Docco](http://jashkenas.github.io/docco/) are considered literate programming tools.
+They are not.
+They are documentation tools with literate programming style.

-*Literate programming* is a way of writing (not just coding, but **writing**) by producing documents (**not** documentation).
-It's not about *reading* source code and documentation but *writing*, *reusing* and *extending* them.
-It's not about *generating beautiful documentation*.
+*Literate programming* is a way of **programming**, not *generating beautiful documentation*.

-You can't focus on reading the doc.
-You can't define snippets and move them around.
-You can't reuse snippets.
-Again, that's **not** literate programming.

 In traditional way of programming, programmers *write code and supply documentation*.
 In literate programming, programmers *write documents and supply code*.

-*Calling* tools like Docco literate programming tools causes huge misunderstanding.
-Not only do they not get the art of it, they spread wrong ideas about Knuth's work as well.
+The source code is there as a side effect of the document, not vice versa.

 ## Why literate programming? ##